roboscienceorg/book/source/Sensors/PositionandVelocitySensors.rst

 An electric motor and a generator are very similar devices which just operate in opposite fashions.
 Providing electrical power in a motor causes the shaft to turn.
 Conversely turning the shaft of a generator produces electricity.
-A tachometer can be built out of a generator (or electric motor).
+A :index:`tachometer` can be built out of a generator (or electric motor).
 The faster the shaft spins, the greater the voltage or higher the frequency produced.
 This can be converted to a digital signal and thus provides a measure of rpm.